- Lymington Film Society

 Beaulieu Camera Group A very warm welcome is assured with our Group, which is for anyone who enjoys photography.
 The enthusiastic membership ranges from beginners to advanced and the varied programme includes competitions, practical evenings, guest speakers, social events and walks.
 Experienced members keenly share their knowledge and ideas too, so there is every opportunity to improve techniques for better pictures.

 Visitors are welcome at any of our meetings, held on 1st and 3rd Wednesdays at 7.30 pm in the village school.
 Please contact 01590 610322 (Kevin Curry) or visit www.beaulieucameragroup.co.uk.

 *Lymington Camera Club (Meets at LCC)

 Lymington Camera Club provides ‘how to’ evenings and competitions, where each member competes with colleagues at an equal level of skill.
 Outside camera shoots are held at places of interest, usually in the summer months.
 You are discouraged from squandering your money on expensive kit until you are really sure you have learned what is available and what suits both the level of skill you wish to achieve and, of course, your budget!
 Visitors are always welcome.
-Jjust turn up at one of the meetings, held September through to April.
+Ring Rebecca Rickaby on 01590 676275 or just turn up at one of the meetings, held September through to May.